-New this year in Colorado: 17 year olds who will turn 18 by the November 3, 2020 General Election may vote in the Colorado Presidential Primary on March 3 and in the upcoming Colorado State Primary on June 30.
+New this year in Colorado: 17 year olds who will turn 18 by the November 3, 2020 General Election were eligible to vote in the Colorado Presidential Primary on March 3 and in the Colorado State Primary on June 30.

 Now qualified Colorado teens who will turn 18 by the general election can take part in the primary elections too due to the new The Colorado Votes Act (HB 19-1278), which took effect in August, 2019.

-Also, please note that in Colorado all teens 16 and older are encouraged to register to vote so that they're ready to vote as soon as eligible.
+Also, please note that in Colorado all teens 16 and older are encouraged to register to vote so that they're set up to vote as soon as eligible.

-Teens 16 and older: Go to the Colorado Secretary of State's web site and click on "Register to Vote."
+Teens 16 and 17 Years Old: Go to the Colorado Secretary of State's web site and click on "Register Online."
 Once registered, you will automatically receive a ballot for the next election for which you're eligible.

 Visit the League of Women Voters non-partisan Vote411.org web site, which displays your personalized local voter information.
 You'll find the Vote411.org web site here.